 Confucious said..."Find a job you love and you will never work a day in your life."
 That's where I'm at!

-My Bottle Tree inspirations come from the plants and flowers...and my green thumb comes from my Mother.
-You should see HER gardens!
+My Bottle Tree inspirations come from the plants and flowers.

 Goldfish's 5th summer...and they are getting BIG!
 Although, there are fewer of the large Koi.
 This Spring, I spotted a Fisher raiding my pond.
 It had completely taken all of my babies.
 They all had names, would eat out of my fingers every morning, and the oldest would have been eight-years old this year.
 I cried.
 So...we have purchased new baby Koi and are starting all over again.
 We are already working on their names.

-Originally from the Madison area, I now live in the woods with Lori, Alice, Bailey, Sophie, Bird #1, and Bird #2...near Princeton, Wisconsin.
-Lori is a City Girl from Grand Rapids, MI...who is quickly becoming a Country Girl.
+Originally from the Madison area, I now live in the woods with my partner, Lori, Alice (dog), Sophie (Cat), Bird #1, and Bird #2.
+Lori was a City Girl from Grand Rapids, MI...who is quickly becoming a Country Girl.

 My Secret Gardens are quite informal and rough around the edges...but they are comfortable.
 There is a link above to my Virtual Secret Garden Walk.
 See my gardens and Bottle Trees in all seasons.